 - Static website files prepared on your local computer, organized in a folder with an

-- Compress files into a ZIP archive for faster uploads if you have many files.
+index.htmlfile as the homepage.
+Validate your HTML code using an online validator to check for errors. - Compress files into a ZIP archive for faster uploads if you have many files.

 - A web browser to access DirectAdmin.